Atlas-Assistance-Dogs/atlas-dogs/README.md

 ## Test

-To run apex tests, set your default org:
+To run apex tests, set your default org (this is an example for the dev org):

-`sfdx config:set defaultusername=atlas-dog__dev`
+`sfdx config:set target-org=atlas-dog__dev`

 Then you can run the Apex unit tests from Visual Studio Code.